JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 ![Basic Kotlin Multiplatform Xcode project](basic-xcode-project.png){width=400}

 For each build of the iOS application, the project obtains the latest version of the framework.
 To do this, it uses a **Run Script** build phase that executes the `embedAndSignAppleFrameworkForXcode` Gradle task from the shared module.
 This task generates the `.framework` with the needed configuration, depending on the Xcode environment settings, and puts the artifact into the `DerivedData` Xcode directory.

+> Use the `embedAndSignAppleFrameworkForXcode` Gradle task with Xcode project builds only; otherwise, you'll get an error.
+>
+{type="note"}

 ![Execution of `embedAndSignAppleFrameworkForXcode` in the Xcode project settings](packforxcode-in-project-settings.png){width=700}